wheelead/CS361_Hiking_Project/README.md

 Requirements to run:
 <pre><code>
+Make sure FLASK_APP points to app.py file.
+You must have Python 3 installed and the following modules:
-pip install flask
+* flask
-pip install requests
+* requests
-pip install geopy
+* geopy
 </code></pre>

 <!--